chaiNNer-org/chaiNNer/docs/Home.md

-# Welcome to the ChaiNNer Wiki!
+# Welcome to the ChaiNNer Wiki !

 This wiki serves as a comprehensive guide to ChaiNNer, a visual programming language and development environment for chaining image processing tasks together.
 Below are the key sections of the documentation: